-In recognition of former UTSA College of Engineering professor and mentor Richard “Dick” Howe and with support from community leader and philanthropist Edith McAllister, this award recognizes UTSA tenured, tenure-track and non-tenure-track professors for developing signature learning experiences for undergraduates.
+In recognition of former UTSA College of Engineering professor and mentor Richard “Dick” Howe and with support from community leader and philanthropist Edith McAllister, this award recognizes UTSA tenured, tenure-track and fixed-term-track professors for developing signature learning experiences for undergraduates.

 Signature undergraduate experiences include creative applied or experiential learning beyond the traditional classroom environment.
 Examples include, but are not limited to, extending understanding of the discipline by

 - Leading students in a study abroad experience,

 - Designing and overseeing community-based or service-learning experiences,

 Specific examples of previous recipients’ undergraduate signature learning experiences include: